A1.20: Grocery shopping

 Instruction: Match the translations

-Scusa, dove posso trovare la farina?
-(Excuse me, where can I find the flour?)
+Scusi, dove posso trovare la frutta fresca?
+(Excuse me, where can I find fresh fruit?)

-Scusi, ha il succo d'arancia fresco?
-(Excuse me, do you have fresh orange juice?)
+Scusa, hai visto il succo d'arancia?
+(Excuse me, have you seen the orange juice?)

 Exercise 3: Cluster the words